A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Existing Approaches

-The authors in~\cite{DBLP:journals/prl/McCarthyVOTAH23} argued that bounding boxes are not the ideal representations for most exemplars as they often capture undesirable background portions that harm the matching process.
+\paragraph{MACnet} The authors in~\cite{DBLP:journals/prl/McCarthyVOTAH23} argued that bounding boxes are not the ideal representations for most exemplars as they often capture undesirable background portions that harm the matching process.
 Therefore, they proposed exploiting segmentation masks as an alternative, introducing the Mask Augmented Counting network (MACnet).
 In more detail, the proposed architecture consists of three modules.
 First, an ImageNet~\cite{DBLP:journals/ijcv/RussakovskyDSKS15} pre-trained ResNet-50~\cite{DBLP:conf/cvpr/HeZRS16} is used as a feature extractor to embed both the query and the exemplars into a feature space.
-Specifically, its input consists of the query image $I$, the exemplars bounding box coordinates $B^E$, and their associated masked counterparts $B_{m}^{E}$.
-However, unlike previous works, the exemplars are not retrieved with bounding boxes but through their extreme points.
-The reason claimed by the authors is twofold: (i) annotation with extreme points is approximately four times faster than using bounding boxes~\cite{DBLP:conf/cvpr/ZhouZK19}, and (ii) extreme points are exploited to compute the segmentation masks with a pre-trained Deep Extreme Cut network (DEXTR)~\cite{DBLP:conf/cvpr/ManinisCPG18}.
-It is also worth noting that while previous literature got the exemplars by cropping them in the feature space, here they are retrieved in the pixel space since elements in the extracted feature tensor already capture background information due to the large receptive field of the feature extractors.
+Specifically, its input consists of the query image $I$, the exemplars' bounding box coordinates $B^E$, and their associated masked counterparts $B_{m}^{E}$ computed with the pre-trained Deep Extreme Cut network (DEXTR)~\cite{DBLP:conf/cvpr/ManinisCPG18}.
 The second module consists of a residual layer fed with the feature representation of the exemplars and their masked counterparts.
-Specifically, it mitigates errors during the segmentation mask creation, learning from the residual information instead of immediately discarding the background information.
+Specifically, it mitigates errors during segmentation mask creation by learning from residual information instead of immediately discarding background information.
 Finally, the third module is responsible for predicting the density map, supervised by the MSE loss.
 As in previous papers~\cite{DBLP:conf/cvpr/RanjanSNH21,DBLP:conf/wacv/YangSHC21}, it is fed with a similarity map obtained by convolving the feature map of the query image with the feature map resulting from the residual module as its filter, i.e., by performing the inner product between these two feature maps.
 However, here, the final count is derived not directly from integrating the density map but by counting the peaks utilizing a peak-finding algorithm.
-A final observation concerns the usage of a test time adaptation loss like in~\cite{DBLP:conf/cvpr/RanjanSNH21,DBLP:conf/cvpr/RanjanH22} aiming to encourage the network in distinguishing background from foreground in the provided exemplars.
+A final observation concerns the usage of a test time adaptation loss like in~\cite{DBLP:conf/cvpr/RanjanSNH21,DBLP:conf/cvpr/RanjanH22}, aiming to encourage the network in distinguishing background from foreground in the provided exemplars.